myz1237/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 ### Describe your mixnode (optional)

-In order to easily identify your node via human-readable information later on in the development of the testnet when delegated staking is implemented, you can `describe` your mixnode with the following command:
+In order to easily identify your node via human-readable information later on in the development of the testnet or mainnetwhen delegated staking is implemented, you can `describe` your mixnode with the following command:

 ```
 ./nym-mixnode describe --id winston-smithnode